 This simple process already cuts the time in half when preparing this Eggplant Parmesan, making it an ideal side dish to serve all year long.

-It not only feeds a crowd, you can make it one day ahead!
+It not only feeds a crowd, but you can also make it one day ahead!
 Perfect for potluck dinners too!

 This Roasted Eggplant Parmesan dish is ‘lightened’ because it’s not one traditionally constructed.